mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 ##### 16:42

 That is one type of [zazen](glossary#zazen).
 If you do zazen like this, of course you can attain [enlightenment](glossary#enlightenment).
-You can completely weed out.
+You can completely “weed out”.
 By arranging your physical conditions, and concentrating your breath, and adjusting or arranging your breath, taking care of your breath, you can reach a certain spiritual stage which is called calmness or tranquility – which enables you to feel happy, et cetera.

-But, when the circumstances are changed: well, you cannot accept the calmness and tranquility [that] you have experienced; [you] cannot maintain [it].
+But, when the circumstances are changed: well, you cannot maintain the calmness and tranquility [that] you have experienced.
 Immediately it's gone; so you are very much confused.
 I know several examples [of this] in the United States.

 But at a certain stage, under certain circumstances, for instance Burma, or wherever – if you are right in the middle of a monastery in Burma, you can follow the rules, the strict practice, and you attain enlightenment.
 But when you come to the United States – [it is a] completely different situation, okay?
 A very different situation.
 And then, the weeds come back.
 It's really so.

 Well, I don't mean it is good or bad, right or wrong.
-We should know, that is life.
-These [are] human beings; we should know that.
+We should know [that] such is life, such are human beings.
+We should know that.

 ##### 19:15